Is Glycerin (Glycerol) Vegan?

 • Cosmetics

-Vegan Alternatives to Glycerin (Glycerol)
+Vegan alternatives to Glycerin (Glycerol)

 If you're avoiding glycerin (glycerol), look for these plant-based alternatives instead: